Community searches for generous trick-or-treater known as ‘Beetlejuice Girl’

 The social media blitz worked, and the families soon connected.

-When ABC4 reporter Kade Garner asked Mykala why she decided to give up most of her candy she replied, “I’m a teenager and this holiday is typically for kids, so I wanted another kid to have a good handful of candy from this house and I didn’t really need the candy much anyway.”
+When Nexstar’s KTVX asked Mykala why she decided to give up most of her candy she replied, “I’m a teenager and this holiday is typically for kids, so I wanted another kid to have a good handful of candy from this house and I didn’t really need the candy much anyway.”

 It was a sweet gesture that touched the community.

-On Tuesday afternoon, Kizerian gifted the longboard to the young lady and the Coulson family plans to visit her Wednesday after she gets out of school to thank her in person.
+On Tuesday afternoon, Kizerian gifted the longboard to the young lady and the Coulson family planned to visit her Wednesday after she gets out of school to thank her in person.